with Howard Rosenblum of the National Association of the Deaf

 Filipino Americans make up the third largest subgroup of Asian Americans today, with millennials comprising nearly a quarter of this population.
 And while there about 4 million Filipino and Filipino Americans living in the U.S today, this population is underrepresented in political and leadership roles.
 Brendan Flores, National Chairman of the National Federation of Filipino American Associations joins Robert Traynam to discuss the welfare and well-being of Filipino Americans and efforts to strengthen the personal and professional development of young Filipino Americans.

-Yolanda Vazquez speaks with Maryland State Senator and Senate President from District 27, Mike Miller.
+Yolanda Vazquez talks with Maryland State Senator from District 37, Addie Eckardt.
 They discuss the 2018 Legislative Session and how it’s going.
-They also discuss taxes and health care.
-For more information Senator Mike Miller, visit the General Assembly of Maryland website.
+They also talk about Federal Tax Changes and how it effects Maryland.
+For more information on Senator Addie Echardt, visit the General Assembly of Maryland website.

 For more videos and information about your community, go to http://comcastnewsmakers.com/